SEO Intermediate Updated 2026-03-22

 When you notice orphan pages (pages with no internal links), important pages buried more than 4 clicks deep, crawl budget waste on low-value pages, or keyword cannibalization from disorganized content.
 Major site redesigns and CMS migrations are natural opportunities to fix architecture.

-Want a growing content library that’s built on solid architecture? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want a growing content library that’s built on solid architecture? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime